ABOUT THE TRUST

 Please consider leaving us a donation in your will, or perhaps sponsor a name on the Foxley-Norris Wall.
-This downloadable PDF explains more about how you can help.

 The Trust has also set up a unique deal with Kent solicitors Martin Tolhurst, which is offering a reduced-rate Will writing service to Trust supporters for just £99 plus VAT.
 The offer is contained in a useful brochure which provides information about the importance of making a Will.
 Click here for a pdf copy.

 Please remember the Few’s legacy – and then consider yours.

 You can help to support this valuable national resource by donating any sum, large or small.